Carbon Footprint of the Serres 2l Suction Bag

 Sustainable design and use of smart materials

 Serres Suction bag is exceptionally light and compact.
 The folded bag is unique with its patented folding design.
-Smart suction bag packaging reduces CO₂e emissions in transportation i.e. package design is scaled down to minimum size, maximized number of bags per package and empty space is minimized in the packaging.
-According to our study, this allows up to 4 times more Serres Suction bags to be packed in logistic packaging compared to similar products ***.
-Sea transportation from Finland to The Netherlands is used to reduce CO₂e emissions.
+The smart suction bag packaging reduces CO₂e emissions in transportation i.e. package design is scaled down to minimum size, maximized number of bags per package and empty space is minimized in the packaging.
+According to our case study, this allows up to 4 times more Serres Suction bags to be packed in logistic packaging compared to similar products ***.
+Sea transportation from Finland to the Netherlands is used to reduce CO₂e emissions.

 The share of recycled fiber in our suction bag dispenser package is 70% and in transport packaging 75%.

-*Cradle-to-grave covers the entire lifecycle of a product.
+*Cradle-to-grave covers the entire life cycle of a product.
 It’s a full analysis of a product from the raw materials to the disposal of the product to asses its full carbon footprint.
-In 2023 we will complete the the scientific method in our calculation.

 ** Our Inventory analysis and system boundaries in more detail

-2. Materials -Included: Emissions from extraction and production of raw materials.
-It consists of the “cradle to gate” phase.
+- Materials – Included: Emissions from extraction and production of raw materials.
+It consists of the “cradle-to-gate” phase.
 Excluded: Packaging materials where raw materials were distributed to the Kauhajoki factory are excluded since their influence is not significant.
 (The weight of the packaging material is approximately 0.5 percent of the weight of the transported material.)
 The minerals were excluded from the calculations.

-5. Nemo solution and packaging – Included: Stainless steel and ABS plastic used for Nemo.
+- Serres Nemo solution and packaging – Included: Stainless steel and ABS plastic used for the Nemo.
 Included the cardboard, foam, and pallets for the transportation.
 We have included on p.
 15 how much water would be used in Rotterdam.
-Excluded: Emissions related to manufacturingof Nemo and electronic components in the Nemo solution are excluded.
+Excluded: Emissions related to manufacturing of Serres Nemo and electronic components in the Nemo solution are excluded.
 Detergent use has been excluded.
-Emissions from the Transportation of Nemo to the Rotterdam Hospital are excluded.
-When Nemo is in standby mode, electricity use is excluded.
+Emissions from the transportation of the Nemo to the Rotterdam Hospital are excluded.
+When Serres Nemo is in standby mode, electricity use is excluded.

-6. Outbound logistics – Included: Transportation of finished suction bags to our distributor partner in the Netherlands.
+- Outbound logistics – Included: Transportation of finished Serres Suction bags to our distributor partner in the Netherlands.
 Excluded: Transportation from our partner to Rotterdam Hospital.
-Excluded:

-7. Disposal – Including the excess materials thrown into disposal which are produced in the Kauhajoki factory and the disposal of the suction bag from the Rotterdam hospital.
-Both options for disposal of full and emptied suction bags are calculated separately.
+- Disposal – Including the excess materials thrown into disposal which are produced in the Kauhajoki factory and the disposal of the suction bag from the Rotterdam hospital.
+Both options for disposal of full and emptied Serres Suction bags are calculated separately.
 We have included waste transportation to incineration.
-Excluded: Disposal phase of packaging materials is excluded (excluding cardboard boxes, since the emission factor used contains the cradle to grave carbon footprint of a cardboard box (without transportation)).
+Excluded: Disposal phase of packaging materials is excluded (excluding cardboard boxes, since the emission factor used contains the cradle-to-grave carbon footprint of a cardboard box (without transportation)).

-*** Packaging & logistics efficiency comparison is based on market analysis & study on number of similar-use products in 1 package & pallet efficiency in trucks and containers.
-Study was conducted in 2023.
+*** Packaging & logistics efficiency comparison is based on market analysis & case study on number of similar-use products in 1 package & pallet efficiency in trucks and containers.
+The case study was conducted in 2023, and verified by an independent third party in 2024.

 What is the carbon footprint?